unfoldingWord-dev/Resource-Container/docs/examples.rst

 Resource Container Examples
 ===========================

-Sometimes it is easier to see examples then read documentation.
 Here is a list of examples of valid Resource Containers that illustrate the different ways that the specification may be implemented.

 USFM Scripture Bundle Example
 ------------------------------